 SAP’s recent declaration of its intent to finally end support and maintenance for its legacy R/3 and ECC 6.0 platforms has created both a headache and an opportunity for its extensive customer base.

-The relatively short time frames in ERP terms has caught many of its customers somewhat on the back foot with SAP R/3 ECC 6.0 coming out of support in 2025 (2027 if you are in the process of migrating to S/4 HANA).
+The relatively short time frames in ERP terms has caught many of its customers somewhat on the back foot with SAP R/3 ECC 6.0 coming out of standard support at the end of 2027.

 For those still running their ERP systems on 3rd party database platforms, S/4 would involve both a system upgrade and data platform migration to HANA.

 SAP is also insisting that the S/4 suite is a new product, not simply the legal successor to ECC 6.0 and must therefore be subject to new licence metrics and controls, thus treating the S/4 transition as a platform migration rather than an upgrade which will incur additional licence expenditure, not least for HANA itself.

 Given the cost and risk involved in migrating, not to mention the potential business change required to shift to a SaaS platform, what are the potential options?

 While treating S/4 as a new application and introducing the HANA platform, essentially forcing customers to treat the transition as a migration rather than an upgrade, SAP opens up the possibility customers can consider alternatives to the 'wall to wall' SAP ecosystems of the past.

 Obviously, each of these options will have its benefits and risks.
 Choosing the right solution for the organisation will depend on a number of factors.